0xc0dec/0xc0dec.github.io/content/_index.md

 I currently work as a backend engineer designing and supporting Node.js services written in TypeScript and running on AWS.
 When not coding I write documentation, plan our work via JIRA tickets, or participate in totally useful meetings.

+In the past I used to develop .NET/C# backend services and frontend React apps, sometimes also touching Python and C.
+In my personal projects I lean towards C++ and Rust.

 ## Online contacts

 I can be found ~terminally online~ here: